Close

 Purpose

-Section 80C offers tax deductions on different types of tax-saving investments, such as ULIP, PPF, ELSS, EPF, LIC premium, etc.
+Section 80C offers tax deductions on various tax-saving investments, such as ULIP, PPF, ELSS, EPF, and LIC premiums.

 Maximum Tax Deduction Limit